 \subsection{Strong rotation-induced instability}

 The mixed state of the modes seems to disappear when the rotation becomes too strong.
-When the rotation rate exceeds $j\sim20\%$, Fig.~\ref{wi(chi)_rot} shows that both the frequency and the growth rate of $m=4$ become strikingly insensitive with respect to the heating rate when expressed in units of $v_{\rm sh}/r_{\rm sh}$.
-Rotation also changes the behaviour of the dominating $m$ as a function of heating.
+When the rotation rate exceeds $j\sim20\%$, Fig.~\ref{wi(chi)_rot} shows that both the frequency and the growth rate of the $m=4$ mode, when expressed in units of $v_{\rm sh}/r_{\rm sh}$, become strikingly insensitive with respect to the convection parameter.
+Rotation also changes the behaviour of the most unstable mode $m$ as a function of heating.
 While the dominant $m$ increases with $\chi$ for small and intermediate rotations, it decreases slightly with heating for higher rotation rates.
-Also, when considering the most unstable mode, the rotation seems to lessen the influence of the parameter $\chi$ on the frequency and growth rate of the dominant mode for $j\gtrsim0.3$ (Fig.~\ref{pano}).
+Rotation also diminishes the influence of the parameter $\chi$ on the frequency and growth rate of the most unstable mode for $j\gtrsim0.3$ (Fig.~\ref{pano}).
 This suggests that the mode loses its convective nature and that the buoyancy driven by the entropy gradient no longer plays an important role in the strong rotation regime.
-Another indication that the role of buoyancy in the instability mechanism has been erased by rotation comes from the fact that the corotation radius moves definitively away from the Brunt-Väisälä radius for high rotation rate $j\gtrsim30\%$ (Fig.~\ref{rcorot_m2mdom}).
+Another indication comes from the fact that the corotation radius moves definitively away from the Brunt-Väisälä radius for high rotation rate $j\gtrsim30\%$ (Fig.~\ref{rcorot_m2mdom}).